Intro to Buddhism & Meditation in Portland

 Vajrayana / Tibetan Buddhism

 Vajrayana / Tibetan Buddhism has a mystical & devotional feel.
-It can initially come across as really esoteric and inaccessible (unless you’re drawn to artful spirituality!), but if you can get past that, it has a great blend of Theravada and Mahayana, offering a richness of precision with an emphasis on the now.
+It can initially come across as somewhat esoteric and inaccessible (unless you’re drawn to artful spirituality!), but if you’re open to it, it has a great blend of Theravada and Mahayana, offering a richness of precision with an emphasis on the now.

-- Schedule: SU morning, T & W evening in NW Portland
+- Schedule: SU morning & W evening in NW Portland

-- Notes: They have a resident monastic, offer periodic retreats, deepening study classes, occasional visits from senior Vajrayana teachers and are affiliated with the Tashi Choling Monastery in Ashland, Oregon.
+- Notes: They offer periodic retreats, deepening study classes, occasional visits from senior Vajrayana teachers, and are affiliated with the Tashi Choling Monastery in Ashland, Oregon.
+They also sometimes host a Tuesday night book club.

 - Lineage: Nyingma & Kagyu – Chogyam Trungpa Rinpoche

-- Notes: They offer regular classes, workshops/courses, and host a Young Adults group and a Queer Dharma group.
-The Shambhala style tends to be the most accessible-to-Westerners of the Tibetan lineages.
+- Notes: They also offer regular classes and workshops/courses.
+The Shambhala style tends to be the more secular-leaning, least mystical of the Tibetan lineages.

 - Lineage: Kagyu – Lama Ole Nydahl & Hannah Nydahl